angrysky56/NeoCoder-neo4j-ai-workflow/README.md

 ## Available Templates

-NeoCoder comes with three standard templates:
+NeoCoder comes with these standard templates:

 1. **FIX** - Guidance on fixing a reported bug, including mandatory testing and logging
 2. **REFACTOR** - Structured approach to refactoring code while maintaining functionality
 3. **DEPLOY** - Guidance on deploying code to production environments with safety checks
+4. **FEATURE** - Structured approach to implementing new features with proper testing and documentation
+5. **TOOL_ADD** - Process for adding new tool functionality to the NeoCoder MCP server
+6. **CYPHER_SNIPPETS** - Manage and use Cypher snippets for Neo4j queries

 ## Architecture